 - Improved efficiency: Being able to think through and plan out tasks in this way improves the efficiency of the project and your team, as you eliminate roadblocks that occur when task dependencies aren’t appropriately communicated or planned for.

 - Increased accountability: Projects can often feel like big houses of cards — one mistake or missed deadline, and the whole thing comes toppling down.
-Having a Gantt chart as a reference point for you and your team increases accountability, as it clearly illustrates the domino effect that can happen when even one task falls short.
+Having a Gantt chart in project management as a reference point for you and your team increases accountability, as it clearly illustrates the domino effect that can happen when even one task falls short.
 After all, a Gantt chart literally looks like a row of dominos.

 Gantt charts are useful tools for planning and scheduling projects, but that doesn’t mean there aren’t any rules for how they should be leveraged.
 Like any other tool, they have their time, place, and appropriate use cases.